nathan-tranquilla/magnoliacoasts/src/data/newbornPackages/lifestyleNewborn.md

   - natural, no props included
   - includes family in your home
   - travel within 20 km of studio
-  - in studio or outdoor
+  - in studio or in home
 price: 500
 ---